AxisCommunications/axis-aws-kinesis-vsp/README.md

     >The stream name must be the same as the name of the Thing created earlier.

-The second option is to use temporary credentials generated from the certificate files, with this option the image won't need to be rebuild.
+#### Option 2: Use temporary credentials generated from the certificate files

+With this option the image will **not** need to be rebuild.
 To use this option the following steps needs to be performed:

 1. Generate the temporary credentials by running the `generate_temporary_credentials.sh` script in the `x509-authentication/certificate` folder similar to how the certificate was generated: